phitazero/phicalc/README.md

 ## Requirements
 - Linux
-- GCC
+- GCC or Clang
 - NASM
-- Python 3 (to build, optional for masochists)
+- Python 3 (to build)

 ## Features
 - Integer-only arithmetic and bitwise operations